 13 The European AI Board is established under Article 56 of the draft European Union Artificial Intelligence Act.
-Operating within the framework of the European Commission, this body functions primarily as conduct and practice in these fields.
-[18] One example of a soft law instrument adopted under this framework is the "Code of Practice on Disinformation," which complements binding legal rules.
+Operating within the framework of the European Commission, this body functions primarily as soft law instrument adopted under this framework is the "Code of Practice on Disinformation," which complements binding legal rules.
 [19]